Introduction

 Duplicate Bridge

-Duplicate Bridge is a competitive form of the game where the same hands are played by different players or partnerships.
+Duplicate Bridge is a competitive form of the game where different players or partnerships play the same hands.
 The goal is to compare the performance of each pair with others who played the same hands.

 Chicago (Four-Deal Bridge)